passport/www.passportjs.org/books/tutorials/password/logout.md

 });
 ```

-Return to the app, where you should be signed in, and click "Sign out."
+Return to the app, where you should already be signed in, and click "Sign out."

 We've now got a working app where users can sign in and sign out!
 Next we
 will let new users [sign up](../signup/).